£2.78 a month for 3 months, then £6.95

-If you’re new to the UK, you may struggle to qualify for contract because you’ve got no credit history in this country.
+If you’re new to the UK, you may struggle to qualify for a contract because you’ve got no credit history in this country.
 But you can get around that with a no credit check SIM only deal.

 By the same token, teenagers and young adults are also unlikely to be accepted by networks for a standard monthly contract because they’re not yet old enough to have a credit history.

-If you’ve moved house frequently or are on a zero-hours contract, both of which can damage your standing with mobile phone networks, a no credit check contract could be just the ticket.
+If you’ve moved house frequently or are on a zero-hours contract, both of which can damage your standing with mobile phone networks, a no-credit check contract could be just the ticket.

-The truth is that it’s unlikely that networks will let you sign up for a two-year free-phone contract if your credit rating is bad.
+The truth is that it’s unlikely that networks will let you sign up for a two-year free phone contract if your credit rating is bad.

 That’s not to say you can’t get a standard free-phone contract deal at all, though.
 Some sites exist expressly to cater for the market of people who want a regular contract but have a bad credit rating.

 Naturally, there’s a catch.
 To mitigate their risk, these sites often demand a substantial deposit from customers.
 And they’ll frequently charge a higher monthly rate too.
 Especially if you want one of the latest handsets.

 With all that in mind, it’s usually much more cost-effective to buy a pay-as-you-go phone outright and then sign up for one of the keenly priced no-credit check SIM only deals in the tables above.